 Nauyaca Waterfalls

 Near the mouth of the Río Barú in the Puntarenas Province, you’ll find the spectacular Nauyaca Waterfalls.
-These falls are most famous for their multilayer look and for being perhaps the best swimming waterfall.
+These falls are most famous for their many tiers and for being perhaps the best swimming waterfall.

 It’s a 4km (2.5 miles) hike into the rainforest to reach the falls, but you can also take a tour to get there.